The viral video of a boy who was bullied for his dwarfism has been taken down. Here’s how the Quaden Bayles story unfolded.

 His mother, who said Quaden has always dreamed of being a Rugby star, said the experience was the “best day of his life,” according to the BBC.

-The offer to walk out with the National Rugby League’s Indigenous All Stars was extended to the nine-year-old in a video posted by Fullback Rabbitoh Latrell Mitchell, the reported said.
+The offer to walk out with the National Rugby League’s Indigenous All Stars was extended to the nine-year-old in a video posted by Fullback Rabbitoh Latrell Mitchell, the report said.

 “We’ve got your back and just want to make sure that you are doing alright… we want you around, we want you to lead us out on the weekend,” he said.